silvacms/documentation/source/contentlayout/index.rst

       markers = [IAdvancedTemplate]

-We create a set of slots and apply restrictions on it:
+We create a set of slots and apply restrictions on them:

 ::